An activities expansion of the transition polynomial of a multimatroid: The transition polynomial

 We define a total ordering $\prec$ on the skew classes of $Z$ by requiring that $\omega_a\prec \omega_b\prec \omega_c$.
 Then $Z$ has the following four bases having two active skew classes, with the active skew classes being $\omega_a$ and $\omega_b$ in each case: $\{\dott{a}, \dott{b}, \dott{c}\}$, $\{ \widehat{a}, \dott{b}, \dott{c}\}$, $\{ \dott{a}, \widehat{b}, \dott{c}\}$ and $\{ \widehat{a}, \widehat{b}, \dott{c}\}$.
 The remaining twelve bases have one active skew class which is $\omega_a$ in each case.
 Thus, by Equation~\eqref{eq:main1}, the unweighted transition polynomial of $Z$ is

 \expleend\end{example}

 \begin{example}[Example~\ref{eg:matroid} continued] In this example we apply Theorem~\ref{thm:main1} to matroids.
 In particular we show that Theorem~\ref{thm:tutteact} is a special case of Theorem~\ref{thm:main1} and therefore our results generalise the classical matroid results.
 Suppose that $M$ is a matroid with a total ordering $\prec$ of its set $E$ of elements.
 Then we get a total ordering $\prec$ on the skew classes of $Z(M)$ so that $\omega_e \prec \omega_f$ if and only if $e\prec f$.
-For every transversal $T$ of $Z(M)$, there is a subset $A$ of $E$ such that $T=\dott A \cup \overline {(E-A)}$.
-We have